YOUR RECIPE FOR STEAM COOKING

 Keep the temperature low and allow 3 - 4 hours, it will be well worth the wait.

-Heat the oven in the Convection Steam Mode (Combi Steam Oven) to the Convection Mode (Convection Oven) to 300 degrees.
+Heat the oven in the Convection Steam Mode (Combi Steam Oven) or in the Convection Mode (Convection Oven) to 300 degrees.
 If your oven does not have a Convection mode use the Convection Bake mode 280 degrees.

 Puree the onion, garlic and seasonings in a food processor or with an immersion blender.
 Stir in ¼ cup of olive oil and the vinegar to make a thick paste.